UNIFORM GROUP sells all compulsory items of our Dio school uniform and is independent from Waikato Diocesan School.

 Students must wear the correct regulation P.E. uniform for all P.E. lessons.

 All students who are a member of a competitive school sports team are required to purchase a school tracksuit.

 Only school-related badges may be worn on blazers.
 Badges are worn on the lapel of the school blazer.
 The school badge must be worn by all students.
 All students also wear a House badge.
 Other badges earned in connection with school activities may be worn once they have been officially awarded at a school assembly/ awards ceremony.
 Badges related to charities the school is currently supporting may be worn as a demonstration of support during the allocated theme weeks.
 Student Council badges may only be worn the year that the student is serving on the council.

 If for some unavoidable reason your uniform is incorrect, you must bring a note of explanation and go straight to your Dean by 8.30 am on the morning of the issue.
 Your Dean may issue an exemption slip if the explanation is valid.
 You must carry this permission slip with you during the day.

-Please note: The Uniform Shop is able to assist students with items of uniform in emergency
+Please note: Reception in the Homestead is able to assist students with items of uniform in emergency

 situations and also has a selection of regulation school shoes that students may borrow for a short